 - Cartier Park Campground has sites for as low as $25/night, just 1 mile north of the start/finish.

-- Extra logo or bear race shirt $15.
+- Extra logo or race shirt or socks, $15.
 Unisex/men’s crew or women’s scoop.
 Short-sleeved, 65% poly/35% cotton.
 Order online with registration to guarantee availability.

 - Jersey, bib, and cap available on BikeReg registration site through the Borah store in the spring.
-Open for a few weeks.
+Open for a few weeks then.

 General Facebook Page